playfulprogramming/playfulprogramming/content/crutchcorn/posts/angular-templates-start-to-source/index.md

 }
 ```

-But this is often not the case. _[Angular's `ViewEncapsulation`](https://angular.io/api/core/ViewEncapsulation) prevents styles from one component from affecting the styling of another_.
+But this is often not the case. _[Angular's `ViewEncapsulation`](https://angular.dev/api/core/ViewEncapsulation) prevents styles from one component from affecting the styling of another_.
 This is especially true if you're using a configuration that allows the native browser to handle the components under the browser's shadow DOM APIs, which restricts stylesheet sharing on a browser-level.
-This is why the [Angular-specific CSS selector `::ng-deep`](https://angular.io/guide/component-styles#deprecated-deep--and-ng-deep) has been marked for depreciation (sorry old-school Angular developers [including myself, so much to migrate 😭]).
+This is why the [Angular-specific CSS selector `::ng-deep`](https://angular.dev/guide/components/styling#ng-deep) is considered an anti-pattern from the Angular core team.

 It's no matter, though.
 We have the power of `ViewChildren` on our side!
 Corbin already showed us how to get a reference to an element of a rendered component!
 Let's spin up an example: